vmware-tanzu/community-edition/docs/site/content/docs/assets/vsphere-clusters.md

     used for cluster management.
     While using the kickstart UI to bootstrap your cluster, you may be asked to add an `OVA` to your vSphere environment.
 The following links are to the most recent OVAs at the time of writing this Getting Started guide.
     To access the OVAs, you must have a VMware Customer Connect account.
 Complete the following steps to register a new account and access the OVAs:
-        1. If you don't already have an account, register a new account on [VMware Customer Connect](http://my.vmware.com/).
+        a.
+If you don't already have an account, register a new account on [VMware Customer Connect](http://my.vmware.com/).
-        2. Log in to VMware Customer Connect, click on Products and Accounts > All Products.
+        b.
+Log in to VMware Customer Connect, click on Products and Accounts > All Products.
-        3. Search for "tanzu kubernetes grid", and from the search results, select "Tanzu Kubernetes Grid > Product Binaries > Tanzu Kubernetes Grid" to access the OVAs.
+        c.
+Search for "tanzu kubernetes grid", and from the search results, select "Tanzu Kubernetes Grid > Product Binaries > Tanzu Kubernetes Grid" to access the OVAs.

     * [1.20.4
       OVA](http://build-squid.eng.vmware.com/build/mts/release/bora-17800251/publish/lin64/tkg_release/node/ova-photon-3-v1.20.4+vmware.1-tkg.0-2326554155028348692/photon-3-kube-v1.20.4+vmware.1-tkg.0-2326554155028348692.ova)